paulklemm/regression-heatmap-paper/Cover Letter.md

 <i><font color='green'>

-  * Reply
   * We agree with this argument.
 As this was also identified as major point of criticism by the summary review, we put much effort into including additional metrics into the analysis.
-Please see [Regression Metrics] for details on these changes.
+As you can see in cover letter Section [Regression Metrics], we carefully accounted for everything, Reviewer 1 was suggesting.
   * Some of these features (such as f-statistic) are not comparable between regression models with different degrees of freedom.
 Hence, they are included as supplemental information in the details-on-demand step.
   * We do not only focus on linear regression, but also on logistic regression.
 This restricts the list of regression metrics used for comparisons to those shared by both regression types, such as R² or Akaike Information Criterion.
 The other features are, as mentioned before, implemented and shown as part of the details-on-demand.

 </i></font>